zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/use-rman-connect-to-pdb-to-use-recovery-catalog/use-rman-connect-to-pdb-to-use-recovery-catalog.md

 ## Task 7: Create VPC users

-Connect to the recovery catalog database as the `SYSTEM` user and create the VPC users `vpc_pdb1` and `vpc_pdb2`.
+Connect to the recovery catalog database as the `SYSTEM` user and create two VPC users named `vpc_pdb1` and `vpc_pdb2`.
 Grant the users the `CREATE SESSION` privilege.
 Next, connect to the recovery catalog database as the base catalog owner and grant the `vpc_pdb1` and `vpc_pdb2` users access to the metadata of PDB1 and PDB2, respectively.

 1. Connect to the recovery catalog database as the `SYSTEM` user.